abeattie23/beattie-portfolio/README.md

 ## About me - Alice Beattie

 I am a Masters candidate in Public Policy and Management, planning to graduate in May 2020.
-This website is a response to an Advanced Graphical Information Systems class and will serve as a portfolio of projects, ideas, and works-in-progress using ArcGIS Pro, Google Maps, and other open source or low-cost mapping softwares.
+This website is a response to an Advanced Geographical Information Systems class and will serve as a portfolio of projects, ideas, and works-in-progress using ArcGIS Pro, Google Maps, and other open source or low-cost mapping softwares.

-My interests include climate policy, transportation policy, technology in government, gardening, shape note singing, hiking and running.
+My interests include climate policy, transportation policy, technology in government, gardening, shape note singing, hiking, saying hello to dogs on the street, cooking experiments, and running.

 ## What I hope to learn